-In your career, you have likely encountered colleagues or leaders that were not guided by ethical behavior.
+In your career, you have likely encountered colleagues or leaders who did not adhere to ethical behavior.
 When you have come across a moral dilemma, how did you handle it?
 Explain the situation and how you felt, what you did, and the outcome.
 Ideally, you have learned a lesson as a result of the experience.
 Finally, consider your overall approach to leadership and ethics.

 This HEC Paris essay is a creative way to explore your character and core personality.
 When you think about the opposite of who you are today, it shows how you view yourself.
 Where would a person leading an entirely different life live?
 What career would they pursue?
 What would be their family responsibilities?
 Think about asking your friends and family what they think as a thought starter.

-Describe this alternative life as specifically as possible and use the exercise to clarify your core values.
+Describe this alternative life with as many specifics as possible, and use the exercise to clarify your core values.